smtp2go-oss/smtp2go-go/README.md

 ## Usage

-Sign up for a free account [here](https://www.smtp2go.com/pricing) and once logged in navigate to the `Settings -> Api Keys` page, create a new API key and make sure the `/email/send` endpoint is enabled:
+Sign up for a free account [here](https://www.smtp2go.com/pricing) and once logged in navigate to the `Settings -> API Keys` page, create a new API key and make sure the `/email/send` endpoint is enabled:

 Once you have an API key you need to export it into the environment where your Go application is